Irish households pay some of the highest prices for electricity in all of Europe. We decided to investigate and explain some of the reasons why.

 c. €40 to €50 - fuel generation costs

-Around 40% of the price we pay for electricity is for the fuel that’s been used to generate it.
+Around 40% to 45% of the price we pay for electricity is for the fuel that’s been used to generate it.
 So think of the cost for the gas, coal and oil that has been burned or the cost for buying electricity from the wind farms.
-Though in recent months, given record gas prices, this has gone up to around 50% or more.
+Though in recent years, given high gas prices, this has gone up to around 50% or more at times.

 The electricity network in Ireland is made up of the transmission network (or grid) and distribution network, managed by EirGrid and ESB Networks respectively.